The Changeling Hypothesis/Premature Prediction

 In the wake of Half-Blood Prince, it was clear that my reasoning was a bit off.

 Still, I did actually hit the target.
 Just… not in the gold.
 Clearly, Harry Potter had *not* become the repository of Tom Riddle’s soul.
-He only had been lumbered with a little piece of it.
+He only had been lumbered with a piece of it.

 My original Changeling Hypothesis had also appeared to have the very real advantage of offering us a welcome explanation to resolve the glaring discontinuity between the glimpse of Lord Voldemort which we were given at the end of Goblet of Fire and all of those earlier accounts of the compelling and charismatic leader that he is presumed to have been before his first defeat in order to have initially won so much alleged popular support, and to have attracted so many devoted followers to his stated cause.